PlugX: An Overview of the Malicious Malware Threat

 Unit 42 said it also discovered a second variant of PlugX that, in addition to infecting USB devices, further copies all Adobe PDF and Microsoft Word files from the host to another hidden folder on the USB device created by the malware.

-The use of USB drives to exfiltrate specific files of interest from its targets indicates an attempt on part of the threat actors to jump over air-gapped networks.
+The use of USB drives to exfiltrate specific files of interest from its targets indicates an attempt for the threat actors to jump over air-gapped networks.

 With the latest development, PlugX joins the ranks of other malware families such as ANDROMEDA and Raspberry Robin that have added the capability to spread via infected USB drives.